Ardfinnan Castle: Restoration

-In the early 19th century, 15 acres with Ardfinnan Castle were reinstated to the descendants of Maurice de Prendergast, who were now descended of the Prendergasts' of Newcastle.
-The castle's tower-house received a Victorian restoration around 1846, with the addition of adjoining buildings and was essentially turned into a country house.

-The last male member of this family to occupy the castle was Royal Navy Admiral, Sir Robert Prendergast, who settled in Eastbourne following his retirement in 1920.
-He was a suspected victim of the serial killer Dr. John Bodkin Adams when he died in 1946.
+In the 18th or early 19th century, 15 acres with Ardfinnan Castle were reinstated to a descendant of Maurice de Prendergast and relative of Sir Thomas Prendergast, who were now the Prendergasts' of Newcastle.
+They were Protestant Ascendancy.
+The castle's tower-house received a restoration around 1846, with the addition of adjoining buildings and was essentially turned into a country house.
+Flying the Union Jack over the village and attempts at building a wall around the village green was a source of local contentment for its new occupants.
+The last man holding the Prendergast family seat at Ardfinnan Castle was Admiral Sir Robert Prendergast, who settled in England following retirement in 1920.

-From 1922 the castle was in the ownership of the Mulcahys' of the prosperous Ardfinnan Woollen Mills which the castle overshadows, on what was formerly the site of the Prendergast's flour mill.
-Further restorations to the house were made by 1929.
+John Mulcahy, local owner of the underlying Ardfinnan Woollen Mills, purchased the castle in 1921.
+Further restorations were made by 1929, during which William Mulcahy recovered a Spanish helmet from the castle grounds dating to the 1601 Siege of Kinsale.
 The latest addition is the three-storey gable-ended wing, likely added during the 1930s.